-This article was written by Dr. Almudena Cros, of Across Madrid, an art historian educated in Britain who has extensive experience teaching art, history and culture to different age groups in Italy and Spain.
+This article was written by Dr. Almudena Cros of Across Madrid, an art historian educated in Britain who has extensive experience teaching art, history and culture to different age groups in Italy and Spain.

 With its blend of culture and beautiful places to relax and play outdoors, Madrid has plenty to offer those who want to soak up local culture.
-Just few days in the city provides families with opportunities to learn about art and participate in both artistic and athletic activities together.
+Just few days in the city provides families with opportunities to learn about art and participate in both creative and athletic activities together.

-Things To Do in Madrid with Kids
+Best Things To Do in Madrid with Kids

 Lake Near Crystal Palace

-A nice alternative to the sometimes-crowded central lake is the smaller lake near the Crystal Palace, where you can feed the ducks, black swans and fish.
+A nice alternative to the sometimes crowded central lake is the smaller lake near the Crystal Palace, where you can feed the ducks, black swans and fish.
 The walk from the central lake to the statue of the Fallen Angel is a pleasure in the heat of the summer — the shaded path is truly relaxing, and it is bike-friendly.

 Parque Juan Carlos I

 This great museum is located in Paseo de las Delicias, 61 (Metro Delicias).
-It contains a superb collection of steam, diesel and electric engines, lots of railway models, and even a miniature train circuit with rides available on Saturdays.
-While you’re there, enjoy a reasonably-priced snack and drink in the elegant 19th century cafe-wagon.
+It contains a superb collection of steam, diesel and electric engines, lots of railway models and even a miniature train circuit with rides available on Saturdays.
+While you’re there, enjoy a reasonably priced snack and drink in the elegant 19th-century cafe-wagon.